Home » Geology » Milestone Events » Fossil Records: A Journey into the Past

 Sedimentary rocks are the only type of rocks that may contain fossils.
 If you see a rock with a fossil, you can automatically assume that it is a sedimentary rock.

-This is because the process of formation for igneous and metamorphic rocks involve heat or pressure that fossils would be completely erased.
+This is because the process of formation for igneous and metamorphic rocks involves heat or pressure that fossils would be completely erased.

 These are the rocks that can incorporate bones, shells, and exoskeletons from living organisms such as shells that are compacted sea creatures.